 “Oh ye of little faith,” Janelle says, producing a vial of red glossy liquid.

 “I hate that stuff,” I say.

 “Oui,” she says “polish does not smell very good, but it’s a necessary evil.”

 “Necessary evil?”
 I try the words out on my tongue.
-My speech is a lot better.
-I can remember a lot of the words I used to know, and have even learned new ones.
+My speech has grown a lot better.
+I can remember many of the words I used to know, and have even learned new ones.
 “Isn’t evil the same as bad?
 Do you really need to be bad, sometimes?”

 “Uh,” Janelle scans the faces of our companions, maybe hoping they’ll be able to provide me with an explanation.
 Wade’s shoulders slump and he turns to stare into his coffee.
-Fritz scratches the back of his head and stares at the road ahead.
+Fritz scratches the back of his head and stares out the window.
 Janelle sighs.
 “We are running late anyway.”